wp-plugins/realia-xml-csv-property-listings-import/readme.txt

-=== Import Property Listings into Realia Theme ===
+=== Import Property Listings into Realia ===
 Contributors: soflyy, wpallimport
 Tags: real estate, import real estate, import real estate listings, import properties, import property listings, realia, import realia, import realia properties, import realia listings
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 4.1.0
 Tested up to: 4.2.2
-Stable tag: 1.0.2
+Stable tag: 2.0.0

-Easily import property listings from any XML or CSV file to the Realia theme with the Realia Add-On for WP All Import.
+Easily import property listings from any XML or CSV file into Realia with the Realia Add-On for WP All Import.
+Supports Realia theme 3.x, 4.x, and the Realia plugin.

 == Description ==

 The Realia Add-On for [WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import") makes it easy to bulk import your property listings to the Realia theme in less than 10 minutes.

+**Supports Realia theme 3.x, 4.x, and the Realia plugin.**

 The left side shows all of the fields that you can import to and the right side displays a property listing from your XML/CSV file.
 Then you can simply drag & drop the data from your XML or CSV into the Realia fields to import it.